 40 new electric buses

-- By expanding the offer of public transportation and promoting it, in an effort to encourage more motorists to use public transit.
+- By expanding the offer of public transit service to encourage more motorists to use it.

-- By gradually moving our surface fleet toward electrification.
-From 2025 on, if the technology is available, we are committed to acquiring only 100% electric vehicles to reach zero GHG emissions by 2040.
+- From 2025 on, if technology allows, we are committed to acquiring only 100% electric vehicles to reach zero GHG emissions by 2040.

-- By replacing some of our service vehicles with hybrid or electric-drive models.
+- By replacing some of our service vehicles with hybrid or electric models.

 What's next ?